-We have audited the accompanying financial statements of Emmbi Industries Limited ("the Company”), which comprise the Balance Sheet as at March 31, 2024, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and notes to the standalone financial statements, including material accounting policies and other explanatory information (hereinafter referred to as "the financial statements”).
+We have audited the accompanying standalone financial statements of Emmbi Industries Limited ("the Company"), which comprise the Standalone Balance Sheet as at March 31.
+2025, the Standalone Statement of Profit and Loss [including Other Comprehensive Income), the Standalone Statement of Changes in Equity and the Standalone Statement of Cash Rows for the year ended on that date, and notes to the standalone financial statements, including a summary of the significant accounting policies and other explanatory information {hereinafter referred to as the standalone financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give the information required by the Companies Act, 2013 ("the Act”) in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS”) and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2024, the profit and total comprehensive income, changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according ?d the explanations given to us. the aforesaid standalone financial statements give the information required by the Companies Act, 2013 i"the Act”) in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies llndian Accounting Standards) Rules, 2015, as amended, find AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2C25. the profit and total comprehensive income, changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion